spacewalkproject/spacewalk-wiki/Deb_support_in_spacewalk.md

-In 2010, Lukaš Ďurfina has introduced a support of Debian in Spacewalk server.
-In 2011, Šimon Lukašík reasumed his work and created Apt-Spacewalk package, the equivalent of yum-rhn-plugin for Debian clients.
-Nowadays, Debian clients are able to register with Spacewalk server, install, and update packages.
+In 2010, Lukaš Ďurfina introduced support for Debian in Spacewalk-server.
+In 2011, Šimon Lukašík resumed his work on the Debian-client and created Apt-Spacewalk package, the equivalent of yum-rhn-plugin.
+Nowadays, Debian clients are able to register with Spacewalk-server, as well as install and update packages.
 ## Client packages